datasnakes/OrthoEvolution/Datasnakes/README.md

 Datasnakes Mini-Tutorial
 ========================
-Datasnakes has been built with Python3.6 as a pipeline framework for current (comparative genetics for orthologs), and furute (RNA-seq) bioinformatic data analysis.
+Datasnakes has been built with Python 3.6 as a pipeline framework for current (comparative genetics for orthologous genes), and future (RNA-seq) bioinformatic data analysis.
 Currently, this python package is comprised of 4 major modules:
 1. Cookies - Deploys directory structures using cookiecutter.
 2. Manager - Pipeline configuration and management.